filecoin-project/filecoin-docs/content/en/reference/json-rpc/eth/index.md

 - Permissions: write
 - Inputs:
   - Event types: specifies the type of event to listen to (ex: new pending transactions, logs, etc).
-  - Optional params: optional parameters to include to describe the type of event to listen to (`address` for example).
+  - Optional parameters: optional parameters to include to describe the type of event to listen to (`address` for example).

 ## EthUninstallFilter